-So how do things add up?
-Which of the two cameras – the Canon 1D or the Panasonic ZS200 – has the upper hand?
+So what conclusions can be drawn?
+Is there a clear favorite between the Canon 1D and the Panasonic ZS200?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D: